CONTACT: philipayates@gmail.com or

 Phil Yates, not the Phil Yates of

-Angeles, Chicago, Columbia, SC, and Springfield, IL home.
+Angeles, Columbia, SC, and Springfield, IL home.
 When

-not performing, he teaches in the mathematics department at Saint
+not performing, he teaches in the Mathematical Sciences department at DePaul University, and used to DJ a show called

-on the college’s radio station (WWPV 88.7 The Mike), and writes for the
+on the Saint Michael's College’s radio station (WWPV 88.7 The Mike, Burlington, VT).

 Describing his sound as “too folky for the rockers and too rocky for